 - 1/2 cup brandy

-Add the beaten eggs and brandy, and let everyone in the family stir the mixture (a traditional element).
+Add the eggs and brandy, and encourage everyone in the family to stir the mixture (an old tradition).

 Pour plum pudding sauce over and enjoy!